hsoft/discover-solar-system/mission1.md

 Seasons will affect our angles, but not our calculation because all we care about is relative angles.

+### Calculation script

+There's a python 3 script to make the calculation.
+To run it, do `python3 mission1/calc-earth-size.py`.

 ### Inspiration

 [Eratosthenes](https://en.wikipedia.org/wiki/Eratosthenes), at around 200BC, estimated Earth